How To Use The Refundable Hotel Trick

 For many bank reward programs, the solution is simple: use the refundable hotel trick.
 This trick involves booking a refundable hotel, redeeming your points towards the booking to generate a statement credit, and then canceling the refundable hotel reservation.
 This results in you receiving the full amount of the booking back, in addition to a statement credit for the points you redeemed.

-The refundable hotel trick has two main uses: cashing out travel credits and cashing out points.
-We will cover both below and speak to what rewards programs allow you to utilize the refundable hotel trick.
+The refundable hotel trick has one main use: cashing out points when you don’t have actual travel to redeem your points against.
+We will cover the details below and speak to what rewards programs allow you to utilize the refundable hotel trick.

 Let’s look at how the refundable hotel trick works.